At a Glance

 When the evaluation is complete, the evaluator will write a report.
 It will include scores, a summary of findings and recommendations for how to help your child.
 You’ll meet with the team to go over the results.
 The evaluation gives you and the school insight into your child’s challenges, strengths and needs.

 A key finding will be whether your child has one or more of the disabilities listed among the 13 disability categories in IDEA.
-One of these categories, “specific learning disability,” applies to many kids with learning and attention issues.
+One of these categories, “,” applies to many kids with learning and thinking differences.

 If your child has a condition other than the disabilities listed, but that condition makes learning difficult, it may be covered under the “other health impairment” category of IDEA.